paulowe/influence-max-gpp/README.md

 # Spring Boot Graph Processing Example

 A sample application that demonstrates how to build a graph processing platform to create a ranking dashboard of influential Twitter profiles.
-[A guided tutorial](http://www.kennybastani.com) is provided with this sample project.

 ## Architecture